source-stream/airport-app-data/README.md

 ## Rules
 The test application should be written predominantly using Java.
 Using HTML, CSS & Javascript for the display of data will be looked at favourably, as this will help show your front-end abilities.
-We don't spend too much time on it.
+Don't spend too much time on it.
 We estimate that this task should take 1 ~ 3 hours, give or take ...
-First, ``checkout`` this project to obtain the [flight data](flights.csv) CSV file, and create a separate project for your application using Spring Boot.
+First, ``checkout`` this project to obtain the [flight data](flights.csv) CSV file, and create a separate project for your application using Spring Boot and Gradle.

 ## What it should do
 The application should consume the [flight data](flights.csv) file and display all flights for the current day and time,